Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: Introduction

+\item Based on a formal definition of the different stochastic motion planning maneuvers (Section \ref{sec:problem}), we establish a connection between the desired task and a class of stochastic optimal control problems (Section \ref{sec:connection});

+\item we propose a weak dynamic programming principle (DPP) under mild assumptions on the admissible controls and the stochastic process (Section \ref{sec:DPP});

+\item in the context of controlled SDEs, based on the proposed DPP we derive a partial differential equation (PDE) characterization of the desired set of initial conditions (Section \ref{sec:application}). \end{enumerate}

-Concerning item \ref{contrib 0}, we start with the formal definition of a motion planning objective comprising of two fundamental reachability maneuvers.
+In more detail, we start with the formal definition of a motion planning objective comprising of two fundamental reachability maneuvers.
 To the best of our knowledge, this is new in the literature.
-We address the following natural question: for which initial states do there exist admissible policies such that the controlled stochastic processes satisfy the motion planning objective with a probability greater than a given value $p$?
-Under item \ref{contrib 1}, we then characterize this set of initial states by establishing a connection between the motion planning specifications and a class of stochastic optimal control problems involving discontinuous payoff functions and a sequence of successive stopping times.
+We address the following natural question: for which initial states do there exist an admissible control such that the stochastic processes satisfy the motion planning objective with a probability greater than a given value $p$?
+We then characterize this set of initial states by establishing a connection between the motion planning specifications and a class of stochastic optimal control problems involving discontinuous payoff functions and a sequence of successive exit-times.

-Concerning item \ref{contrib 2}, we should highlight that due to the discontinuity of the payoff functions, the classical results on stochastic optimal control problems and its connection to Hamilton-Jacobi-Bellman PDE are not applicable here.
-In the spirit of \cite{BouchardTouzi_WeakDPP}, under some mild assumptions, we propose a weak DPP involving auxiliary value functions.
-As opposed to the classical DPP results, this formulation does not need to verify the measurability of the value functions.
-The only non-trivial assumption required for the proposed DPP is the continuity of the sequence of stopping times with respect to the initial states.
+Due to the discontinuity of the payoff functions, the classical results in stochastic optimal control problems and its connection to Hamilton-Jacobi-Bellman PDEs are not applicable here, see for instance \cite[Section IV.7]{SonerBook}.
+Under mild technical assumptions, we propose a weak DPP involving auxiliary value functions which only requires semicontinuity of the value functions.
+It is worth noting that the DPP is developed in a rather general setting, emphasizing particular features of the underlying process that lead to such a characterization of the motion planning.
+Closest in spirit to our work is \cite{BouchardTouzi_WeakDPP} in which the optimal control problem is studied in a fixed time horizon as well as an optimal stopping setting.
+Neither of these settings is applicable to our exit-time framework.
+From a technical standpoint, this article extends the technology developed by \cite{BouchardTouzi_WeakDPP} to deal with the class of exit-time problems suitable to our motion planning tasks.